mmaitre314/vscode-aci/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmmaitre314%2Fvscode-aci%2Frefs%2Fheads%2Fmain%2Fdeploy%2Fmain.azuredeploy.json)

-Click on [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmmaitre314%2Fvscode-aci%2Frefs%2Fheads%2Fmain%2Fdeploy%2Fmain.azuredeploy.json), enter the name of the
+Click on [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmmaitre314%2Fvscode-aci%2Frefs%2Fheads%2Fmain%2Fdeploy%2Fmain.azuredeploy.json), select a resource group and a resource name, click 'Review + Create', and finally click 'Create'.

+Once the deployment completes, open the Azure Container Instance, go to Settings > Containers > Logs,

 Sign in at https://microsoft.com/devicelogin with the device code provided.

+## Deployment Configuration

+### Git

+To setup Git, fill in the 'Git Repo URL' field of the deployment.
+The repo will be cloned to `/root/<repo-name>` in the container

-If cloning a Git repo from Azure DevOps (ADO), grant the Managed Identity access to the ADO repo (for instance by adding it to an ADO Team).
+To clone a private Git repo from Azure DevOps (ADO), grant the Managed Identity in the Resource Group access to the ADO repo (for instance by adding it to an ADO Team).

+### VSCode Extension

+To have VSCode Extensions auto-installed during deployment, fill-in the 'Vscode Extensions' field of the deployment with a JSON array of extension IDs.
+For instance:
+- For Python: `[ "ms-python.python", "ms-toolsai.jupyter", "github.copilot-chat" ]`
+- For Bicep: `[ "ms-azuretools.vscode-bicep", "github.copilot-chat" ]`

+### Container Size

+The size of the container is controlled by the fields 'Cpu Cores' and 'Memory In GB'.
+The default is 1 core with 2GB, costing around $1.20/day (as of 10/2025).

+### Auto Shutdown

+The container automatically shuts down after some time to avoid runaway costs.
+The default is 1 day, which can be changed via the 'Auto Shutdown' field, using the format of the [`sleep`](https://www.man7.org/linux/man-pages/man1/sleep.1.html) command (i.e. `infinity` to never shut down, `7d` to shut down after 7 days, `3h` to shut down after 3 hours, etc.).
+Container activity is not taken into account.

 ## Alternative Deployments